220296006/Amazon-Cloud-Pratictioner/Module 6 - Security/Denial-of-Service Attacks.md

 ## Amazon Inspector

 Suppose that the developers at the coffee shop are developing and testing a new ordering application.
 They want to make sure that they are designing the application in accordance with security best practices.
 However, they have several other applications to develop, so they cannot spend much time conducting manual assessments.
-To perform automated security assessments, they decide to use Amazon Inspector(opens in a new tab).
+To perform automated security assessments, they decide to use Amazon Inspector.

 Amazon Inspector helps to improve the security and compliance of applications by running automated security assessments.
 It checks applications for security vulnerabilities and deviations from security best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.